Materials & Supplies

 However, this market is fast declining – with exports to the region dropping 38.3 per cent to 420.4 thousand tonnes in 2016 from 487.4 thousand tonnes a year earlier, according to figures from the Kenya National Bureau of Statistics.

-Low priced cement from Pakistan, India, and China has flooded the regional market – threatening to drive local manufacturers out of business.
+Low-priced cement from Pakistan, India, and China has flooded the regional market – threatening to drive local manufacturers out of business.

 However, despite these challenges, newer cement companies appear to be doing extremely well.
-A recent study by the Standard Investment Bank shows that Mombasa Cement, the maker of Nyumba brand, now holds a market share of 15.8 per cent behind Bamburi, which commanded a 32.6 per cent share of the market as at the end of 2016.
+A recent study by the Standard Investment Bank shows that Mombasa Cement, the maker of the Nyumba brand, now holds a market share of 15.8 per cent behind Bamburi, which commanded a 32.6 per cent share of the market as at the end of 2016.

 Mombasa Cement, which began operations in 2007, has dislodged EAPCC from the second to third position with a market share of 15.1 per cent ahead of newcomer Savannah Cement.